scottnm/tetrust/readme.md

 ## Intent

-- Practice data-oriented design
+- Attempt to make use of data-oriented design
-- Practice entity-component systems
+- Attempt to make use entity systems
 - Practice rust
-- Practice using a TUI (cuz tuis are cool)
+- Use a TUI (cuz tuis are cool)

 ## Goals